-The 608-mile Rolex Fastnet Race is a true blue riband event and offshore classic, attracting a capacity fleet which sells out within…
+The newly extended 695-mile Rolex Fastnet Race is a true blue riband event and offshore classic, finishing for the first…

 One of the most challenging and tactical Fastnet Races of recent years lies ahead for the 394 yachts and 3,000-plus…